How Long Will Australia Be Livable?

 Read: The global rightward shift on climate change

-Then there are the heatwaves.
+Then there are the heat waves.
 On January 4, 2020, western Sydney became one of the hottest places on the planet, at 120 degrees Fahrenheit (48.9 degrees Celsius).
 “That’s uninhabitable; you can’t live in that,” Bradstock says.
 And there are floods—one-in-100-year floods have laid waste to Queensland twice in two years—and climate-change-related sea-level rise, which is predicted to be a significant issue for a nation whose population is concentrated in a narrow strip of land around its coastline.

 To abandon parts of this land, though, will be a tough sell to people who have “stay and fight” ingrained in their soul.
 “There is definitely something about the Australian way that people want to stay and defend, and don’t necessarily want to think about moving away from the bush,” says Catherine Ryland, an urban planner and a bushfire-resilience expert.
 She would like to see more conversation around the idea of planned retreat—rebuilding in low-risk locations, reducing development in high-risk areas, and even relocating existing, unaffected communities, which she describes as the “biggest, bravest, boldest step.”
 And some experts are starting to consider what such steps would look like: The Planning Institute of Australia has released a national settlement strategy, for instance.
 It highlighted both the large parts of Australia more and more at risk from the adverse impacts of climate change and the dearth of effective planning for climate change or disaster-risk reduction.